 Over the course of my lifetime, the human impact on Earth went from negligible to catastrophic.
 That meant anguished questions kept coming.
 Can we restrain ourselves?
 How do we build resilience?
 How will we feed so many people?
 What are the solutions to climate change?
 Today, the accelerating impacts of our activity mean these anguished questions have merged into one: What Is Earth For?

-I’ve been creating right-brain (artistic) responses to left-brain questions since I was thirteen years old when a long summer road trip through Mexico lit a fire that has never gone out.
-Over a 30-year career, I’ve explored the link between land and people, asking questions about archaeology, history, conservation, ranching, regenerative agriculture, ecological restoration, the radical center, resilience, and low-tech solutions to pressing global concerns.
+I’ve been creating artistic, right-brain responses to left-brain questions since I was thirteen years old when a long summer road trip through Mexico lit a fire that has never gone out.
+Mostly, I’ve responded with stories.
+Some are historical, some practical, some wishful, and some imaginary, but all express my restless curiosity, a deep sense of place, and a desire to make a difference.

 I didn’t follow a prepared path.
 Chronically disposed to ‘coloring outside the lines’ I’ve produced work in many formats: two fine art photography projects ~ a history book ~ a peer-reviewed archaeology paper ~ two nonfiction books on solutions ~ a play ~ a nonprofit organization ~ three collections of essays ~ two blogs ~ three columns ~ a time-travel novel ~ a mystery series ~ two lectures ~ and a ton of ideas.

 My work falls into two phases: A WEST THAT WORKS (1988-2005) is focused on archaeology, collaborative conservation, progressive ranching, and land use in the West.
 UNPATH’D WATERS (2005 to present) tackles resilience and other global concerns as we head into our unprecedented future.